Larry R. Rogers Jr.

 Recognized for Impressive Case Results

-Mr. Rogers and the attorneys at Power Rogers have represented victims against some of the most powerful interests in the country and have been ranked at the top of their field, with 10 consecutive 1st place rankings from 2010 to 2020 in the Chicago Lawyer Annual Settlement Survey which ranks firms based on the results secured for their clients.
+Mr. Rogers, Jr. and the attorneys at Power Rogers have represented victims against some of the most powerful interests in the country and have been ranked at the top of their field, with 13 of 15 consecutive 1st place rankings from 2010 to 2024 in the Chicago Lawyer Annual Settlement Survey which ranks firms based on the results secured for their clients.

 Associations & Community Involvement